 Here‘s a real-life example of how a prospect reached out to me after seeing value on their first and second touchpoints (I’ve marked them up in the email so you can see what I mean.)

 Have you ever noticed banner ads displayed at the top or sidebar of a webpage?
 Those are touchpoints that take prospects back to your website.
-For some brands, like Best Buy below, it's an effective way to draw traffic to their sites.
+For some brands, like Poliform below, it's an effective way to drive website traffic.
+Online advertising can be a very effective touchpoint when leveraged correctly.

-To get the most of your marketing budget and banner ads, I recommend you create landing pages for these ads.
+Optimizing this touchpoint: I recommend creating landing pages for these ads to get the most out of your marketing budget and banner ads.
 This lets you re-target prospects, as opposed to sending those prospects to your landing pages.

 3. Digital Marketing Content